Venable Professor of Law

 John and Frances Angelos Law Center, Room 424

 John and Frances Angelos Law Center, Room 412

 Law and Poverty

 Before joining the faculty, Professor Gilman was a trial attorney in the Civil Rights Division at the Department of Justice; an associate at Arnold and Porter in Washington, D.C.; a law clerk to United States District Court Judge Frank A. Kaufman of the District of Maryland; and an editor of the Michigan Law Review.
-Professor Gilman's scholarship focuses on issues relating to welfare and social justice, and her articles have been published in the California Law Review, the Vanderbilt Law Review and the Brooklyn Law Review, among others.
+Professor Gilman's scholarship focuses on issues relating to poverty, economic inequality, feminist legal theory, and social justice, and her articles have been published in the California Law Review, the Vanderbilt Law Review and the Brooklyn Law Review, among others.
 She was a visiting associate professor at the William and Mary School of Law during the 2005-06 academic year and a professor in the University of Aberdeen summer program in summer 2009.
 In 2009, she received the Outstanding Teaching by a Full-Time Faculty Member Award.